Internationale Schillertage

 Internationale Schillertage ("International Schiller Days", commonly abbreviated as Schillertage) is a theatre festival taking place every two years in the Mannheim National Theatre in Mannheim, Baden-Württemberg in Germany about the works of Friedrich Schiller.
 The first Internationale Schillertage took place in 1978.
 In 2015, about 21,000 visitors came to the Internationale Schillertage.

+The first Schiller Days took place in 1978.
+The artistic director of the Schillertage from 2006 to 2017 was Burkhard C. Kosminski, Intendant Schauspiel at the Nationaltheater Mannheim.
+The 2019 Schillertage were under the direction of his successor Christian Holtzhauer.
+The 20th International Schillertage in 2019 attracted about 25,000 visitors.
+The events in 2021 had to take place outdoors or mostly online due to restrictions caused by the Corona pandemic.
+Three world premieres were realized in this context as part of the implementation of new forms of cooperation together with independent cultural institutions of Mannheim.